-When using the generic or custom services, specifying the clear traffic port for the service in the "port number" section causes the WebMux to automatically assume the secure port for the following services:
+When using the generic or custom services, specifying the clear traffic port for the service in the "port number" section causes the WebMuxTM to automatically assume the secure port for the following services:

 Clear Traffic Port Secure Port Service

-80 443 НТТР
+80 443 HTTP

 110 995 POP3

 23 992 Telnet

 25 465 SMTP

 119 563 NNTP

 143 993 IMAP

 194 994 IRC

 389 636 LDAP

-Compress HTTP traffic:
+Compress HTTP Traffic:

-Selecting "yes" to this option will activate the WebMux HTTP compression.
+Selecting "yes" to this option will activate the WebMuxTM HTTP compression.
 If the client web browser sends out a MIME header that states that it accepts compressed data.
-The WebMux will compress HTTP data to the client browser.
-If the WebMux detects that the servers in the farm is already compressing the data, the WebMux will not perform compression.
+The WebMuxTM will compress HTTP data to the client browser.
+If the WebMuxTM detects that the servers in the farm are already compressing the data, the WebMuxTM will not perform compression.
 Instead, it will let the compressed data from the servers pass through without additional processing.
 When enabled the MIME header "X-WebMux-Compression: true" will be appended to the server response MIME header.
 The WebMux will also automatically disable compression should its CPU usage reach 50%.
+Please note: compression is NOT supported in Out-of-Path Mode, except when used in a Layer 7 Farm.